DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plan/Establishment_API_Average-load-testing.md

 - `GET /local-authority/{identifier}`
 - `POST /local-authority/suggest`

+For this test, we will focus exclusively on the Schools endpoints, as the Trusts and Local Authority endpoints are identical to school.
+Additionally, we will not be testing the healthcheck endpoint.
 ### Total Average Calls to Each Endpoint
 - `GET /school/{identifier}`
 - `GET /schools`
 - `POST /schools/suggest`
-- `GET /trust/{identifier}`
-- `POST /trusts/suggest`
-- `GET /local-authority/{identifier}`
-- `POST /local-authority/suggest`

 For each API endpoint, run the tests to simulate average load conditions.

+## Test Execution
+For each API endpoint we will increase the requests to the total number identified earlier gradually.
+Starting with 20 requests, we will increase the load every 5 seconds until we reach the specified number.
+The system will then run for 5 minutes under that load before gradually decreasing the load in the same manner it was increased.

 ## Test Output

 ### Summary Report
-A summary of the test report will be shared.
+We will provide a summary of the test results, including a detailed report on the system's performance against the specified metrics.

 ### Findings and Recommendations
-Findings from the test run and recommendations will be shared with the wider team.
+We will share the findings from the test along with recommendations with the wider team.